liccium/liccium-chrome-extension/README.md

 Go to any website and click on the extension icon to verify content on this page.

-NOTE: Of course, you can only verify content that has been publicly declared by the creator, rightsholder, or any other entity.
+NOTE: Of course, you can only verify content that has been previously declared by a creator, rightsholder, or any other entity.
 Currently only images are supported.
 In future releases you will be able to verify all media types and formats.

-To test the browser plugin, you can use the examples, below:
+To test the browser plugin, you can use the examples of a few test declarations, below:

 ## Test declarations